silicon-heaven/shv-doc/src/rpcmessage.md

 ---:|----------|------------
 1   | Params   | Optional method parameters, any [RpcValue](rpcvalue.md) is allowed.
 2   | Result   | Successful method call result, any [RpcValue](rpcvalue.md) is allowed.
-3   | Error    | Method call exception, see [RPC error](#rpc-error) fo more details
+3   | Error    | Method call exception, see [RPC error](#rpc-error) for more details

-Let describe three types of messages from example above in more details.
+`RequestId` can be any unique number assigned by side that sends request initially.
+It is used to pair up requests with their responses.
+The common approach is to just use request message counter as request ID.

+`CallerIds` are related to the broker and unless you are implementing a broker you need to know only that they are additional identifiers for the message alongside the `RequestId` to pair requests with their responses and thus should be always included in the response message if they were present in the request.

+The `ShvPath` is used to select exact node of method in the SHV tree.

+`AccessGrant` is part of access control.
+It is assigned to request by broker according to user rights.
+Multiple grants can be specified and separated by comma.

 ## RpcRequest